NON-STOP FLIGHTS FROM CANADA TO ST VINCENT Via Air Canada

 St Vincent’s new international airport opened in February 2017.
 We are up-dating this section regularly to let you know which airlines will be flying here.

-Currently (May 2017) – Air Canada – December 2017 to April 2018: Direct, non-stop flights from Toronto to St Vincent every Thursday.
-Check with your travel agent as new airlines are likely to open direct routes during 2017/
+Currently (November 2017) – Air Canada – December 2017 to April 2018: Direct, non-stop flights from Toronto to St Vincent every Thursday.
+Check online or with your travel agent as new airlines are likely to open direct routes soon.

-Most guests arrive by international flight landing in Barbados, and then take an inter-island connection (about 40 minutes) to St Vincent.
-From Barbados to St Vincent, you need to connect with – SVG Air or LIAT
+If you arrive by an international flight landing in Barbados, you may take an inter-island connection (about 40 minutes) to St Vincent.
+From Barbados to St Vincent, you will need to connect with either SVG Air or LIAT

 Despite some web sites advertising a ferry service, there are currently (May 2017) NO international ferry services to or from St Vincent.